ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 {:toc}

 ## Introduction
-One of the recurring topics in statistics is establishing a relationship between some response variable $$y$$, given some data points.
-This procedure is known as regression analysis and is typically done by assuming some polynomial function whose coefficients are determined via [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares).
+One of the recurring topics in statistics is establishing a relationship between some response variable $$y$$ and predictor variable(s) $$x$$, given some data points.
+This procedure is known as regression analysis and is typically done by assuming a polynomial function whose coefficients are determined via [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares).
 But what if we don't want to commit ourselves upfront on the number of parameters to use?
-Suppose that we'd like to consider every possible function as a candidate model for matching our data, no matter how many parameters were needed.
-That's bold, could we pull it through?
-This is the problem that [Gaussian Processes (GP)](https://en.wikipedia.org/wiki/Gaussian_process) solve.
+Suppose we'd like to consider every possible function as a candidate model for our data, no matter how many parameters were needed.
+That's bold, but could we pull it through?
+The answer is yes, with the help of[Gaussian Processes (GP)](https://en.wikipedia.org/wiki/Gaussian_process).

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/various_fits.png" alt="Regression analysis">